Frequently Asked Questions (FAQs)

 No. Once the biosensor is turned on and activated, it cannot be turned off.

 Third party devices are connected to the VistaTablet or VistaPhone via Bluetooth.
-Please follow the instructions from the VistaTablet of VistaPhone Instructions for Use and the included Quickstart Guide.
+Please follow the instructions from the VistaPoint Instructions for Use and the included QuickStart Guide.

 Try these troubleshooting steps in the order shown below, once reconnected discontinue the subsequent steps.